gklyne/annalist/documents/installing-annalist.md

         gklyne/annalist \
         annalist-manager runserver

-(Currently, doing this means there is no way to access the server logs - this will be addressed in a future release)

-@@TODO: figure out changes to the annalist configuratyion so, e.g. logs can be viewed using:
+From version 0.1.11 onwards, the server logs are located on the annalist_site data volume, and may be viewed by running a second Docker container, thus:

     docker run --interactive --tty --rm \
         --volumes-from=annalist_site \